What Are The Dangers of Mixing Valium and Alcohol or Drugs?

 While some users mix Valium with alcohol or other drugs to intensify their calming effects, others take Valium with other substances without being aware that they are endangering their health and safety.

 Although Valium is safe for most adult users when taken as prescribed under a doctor’s supervision, abusing this medication by mixing it with other medications, illicit drugs, or alcohol poses serious risks.
 To prevent excessive sedation, an injury, or an overdose, it is critically important to be aware of the possible interactions of Valium with other chemicals.Valium, or diazepam, belongs to a category of drugs called benzodiazepines.
-Diazepam is currently prescribed as a tranquilizer, a sedative, a sleep aid, and an anti-seizure medication.
+Diazepam is currently prescribed as a sedative/anxiolytic and anti-seizure medication.
 It is also used to treat muscle spasms, restless leg syndrome, and the symptoms of alcohol withdrawal.
 The benzodiazepine family includes other popular tranquilizers, such as alprazolam (Xanax), lorazepam (Ativan), and clonazepam (Klonopin).
-Benzodiazepines are classified as narcotics because these sedatives have a potential for abuse and addiction.
+Benzodiazepines are scheduled substances because these sedatives have a potential for abuse and addiction.
 Taking Valium with other drugs or alcohol not only sets the stage for dangerous side effects; it also increases the likelihood of developing chemical dependency and addiction.

 Effects on the Brain and BodyValium acts on the central nervous system to slow down excessive electrical impulses in the brain.
 This tranquilizing effect can help to prevent seizures, abnormal body movements, and muscle spasms.
 It can also have a quieting effect on the user’s moods and emotions or make the user feel drowsy.
 Valium is often prescribed to help people with anxiety or insomnia to help them relax and fall asleep.
 Individuals who abuse Valium take the drug for its calming, soothing effects.